sh2/gemini-mattermost-bot/README.md

 # gemini-mattermost-bot
-Mattermost Bot using Gemini API as backend.
+This is a Mattermost Bot that uses Gemini API as its backend.